catloaf-cafe/Billiard-Ball-Simulation/README.md

 # Billiard Ball Simulation
-A place to store the Unity assets and settings of the billiard ball simulation project.
-To check out the actual program, see [this](https://github.com/catloaf-cafe/Billiard-Ball-Simulation-Program).
+This stores the Unity assets and configuration for the billiard ball simulation project.
+For the actual program, refer to  [Billiard Ball Simulation the Program](https://github.com/one-busy-beaver/Billiard-Ball-Simulation-the-Program).
 ## How to Access
 - Download Unity (editor version I used: 2022.3.22f1).
 - Open Unity Hub, add this repository into the project list.